When the elevator doors opened, the teenager Pat was expecting to find inside smiled at her.

 Talk about mortified.
-There had been two other incidents of that nature.
-In her early years, while at home with her and Jonathan, J.J. had been a sweet child.
+Since that time, there had been two other incidents of that nature.
+In her early years, while at still at home everyday with her and Jonathan, J.J. had been a sweet child.
 Always busy, in and out of everything, and full of questions, but never that kind of aggressive.
-She’d never shown any signs of being violent or a propensity to attack anyone, especially without provocation.
+She had never shown any signs of being violent or for having a propensity to attack anyone, especially without provocation.

 Of course, back then it had taken Jonathan to get to the little ‘hart’ the matter.

 When he got home from work, he called her down and sat her on his knee to talk with her.

 She was nervous, her eyes flitting back and forth between her parents, her brow puckered by her distress, but she spoke right up.
 “I was doing bad fighting again.
 I beated up Mek’in.”